S'no time to stay inside! Winslow Homer and Other Artists in the Snow.

 In the interview, Quiller said that one of the most valuable elements of painting outside in the open air is that you “start to see things differently”.
 As an artist, an environmentalist, and student of nature, Quiller is committed to sharing the fragile majesty, and the breathtaking color of the great outdoors.

-Since I paint with watercolor, I sometimes have to keep chipping the ice in my palette, paint and water to continue painting.
-When it freezes solid--it's time to go home!
+Since I paint with watercolor, and water freezes at zero, in the winter I sometimes have to chip the ice in my palette to continue painting en plein air--or, outside.
+So for me, as a watercolorist, when it freezes solid--it's time to go home.

-A couple of weeks ago I was sketching and painting in the snow at one of my favorite nearby open spaces.
-Very quietly I was soon surrounded by a large group of deer.
+A couple of years ago I was sketching and painting in the snow at one of my favorite nearby open spaces.
+I was very quiet. i was concentrating.
+Soon I was surrounded by a large group of deer.
 Maybe 11 or so in total.

 A photo by Jane M. Mason of the deer visiting her while she sketched and painted on a snowy afternoon in Niles, IL. (c) 2022.